 The most important thing to remember when treating existing blackheads, is to be patient and consistent in your treatment - it took a long time for the blackhead to form, and it won't disappear immediately overnight.

-In terms of prevention, reducing sebum production by balancing your hormones, taking medication, adjusting your diet, etc can make a world of difference.
+In terms of preventing blackheads, reducing sebum production by balancing your hormones, taking medication if needed, adjusting your diet to reduce processed sugars, etc can make a world of difference!

 I first got acne in high school, and it came back in my early adulthood.
 I was able to struggle through those difficult times and come out of it a stronger, wiser, healthier person as a result.
 I'm here to help you do the same thing!